 I do not like to add salt and other seasonings at this time.
 I want to season the soup when it nears completion.
 This way, you can taste the ingredients and see what they need.
 Seasoning stock while you cook is judging your food way too early.

-After 3 to 4 hours, you will want to drain the stock and toss all of the solids.
-You will then reduce the remaining liquid by half.
+After 3 to 4 hours, drain the stock and toss all of the solids.
+Then, reduce the remaining liquid by half.
 Now, you will have a super concentrated and flavorful stock to make your crab bisque.

-My big tip is to not let the stock boil now.
+My big tip is not to let the stock boil now.
 You want it to simmer only.
-Allowing a stock to boil means you will have a cloudy store.
+Allowing a stock to boil means you will have a cloudy stock.
+The volume of stock will be about a quart and a quart and a half.
+The volume of stock will be more than what you need for the recipe.
+Consider freezing the extra stock.

 Once you have your stock ready, this soup comes together fairly quickly.